OTStats/OTStats.github.io/_pages/about.md

 In August 2019, my then girlfriend (now wife) and I moved from Milwaukee to Nashville to flee the Wisconsin winters and experience something new.
 After a spell of consulting and working for Metro Nashville Public Schools, I'm now working as a data analyst at PROC9.

-My professional interests include statistics, data analysis, and R-programming.
+My professional interests include data visualization, R-programming, and statistics.
 Out of the office, I enjoy following Spanish soccer and being active.
 When I'm not outside or traveling, you can find me exploring new music, or homebrewing kombucha.